scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 # Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro
 This project describes how to perform laser engraving and cutting using a Creality Ender 3 S1 pro.
-This involves both equipping the I/O of the Ender motherboard with an opto-coupler to prevent damage during hot plug of the laser as well as python scripts to translate the G-code from Lasergrbl into code that can be digested by the Ender 3 board
+This involves both equipping the I/O of the Ender motherboard with an opto-coupler to prevent damage during hot plug of the laser as well as python scripts to translate the G-code from Lasergrbl into code that can be digested by the Ender 3 board.
+The Ender 3 S1 operates with Marlin firmware, and the developer states that Marlin-support is in an early stage and the code generated may not be compatible with the board.
+I can confirm this.
+The ender connects and communicates with Lasergrbl, but the commands are not fully compatible.

-If you purchased a laser in the hope of using it on an Ender 3 S1 pro with the laser engraving mode offered by the the Ender (without buying the Falcon extension), you may have bumped into the same problems that I had.
-Ender 3 S1 pro offers laser capability without any extensions.
+Ender 3 S1 pro offers laser capability without any extensions, however if you purchased a laser in the hope of using it on an Ender 3 S1 pro with the laser engraving mode offered by the the Ender (without buying the Falcon extension), you may have bumped into the same problems that I had:

 1. Damaging the motherboard with a simple hot plug of the laser cable and